MYTHS - MYocarditis THerapy With Steroids

 - Contraindication to corticosteroids, including allergies to this medication and its excipients;

-- Patients with peripheral eosinophilia (Eosinophil count >7% of the leukocytes) or known hypereosinophilic syndrome at the time of randomization.
+- Patients with persistent peripheral eosinophilia (persistent Eosinophil count >7% of the leukocytes) or known hypereosinophilic syndrome at the time of randomization.
 Patients in whom eosinophilic myocarditis will be diagnosed on endomyocardial biopsy (EMB) will be included in the study if already randomized.
 Both patients included in the corticosteroids-treatment arm or in the placebo-treatment arm can receive the standard immunosuppressive therapy used in the center since the diagnosis;

 - Myocarditis associated with the ongoing administration of anti-cancer immune checkpoint inhibitor (ICI) agents;